*Brand new revised eLearning content for 2021*

 What we will cover:

-- An outline of the changes to the rules governing the use of Section 21, an explanation of the restrictions imposed on use and implications of the changes
+- An outline of the changes to the rules governing the use of possession notices, an in depth review on the temporary and permanent changes as a result of coronavirus

 - The significance of the Housing Health and Safety Rating System (HHSRS), unfitness and retaliatory evictions

-- Impact of the Tenant Fee Ban and other requirements around permitted and prohibited payments
+- The impact of the Tenant Fee Ban and other requirements around permitted and prohibited payments

 - Energy performance certificates and exploration of the imposed minimum energy efficiency standards